SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 ### PWM via analogWrite()
 #### TCAn
 The core reconfigures they type A timers in split mode, so each can generate up to 6 PWM channels simultaneously.
 The `LPER` and `HPER` registers are set to 254, giving a period of 255 cycles (it starts from 0), thus allowing 255 levels of dimming (though 0, which would be a 0% duty cycle, is not used via analogWrite, since `analogWrite(pin,0)` calls `digitalWrite(pin,LOW)` to turn off PWM on that pin).
-This is used instead of a PER=255 because `analogWrite(255)` in the world of Arduino is 100% on, and sets that via `digitalWrite()`, so if it counted to 255, the arduino API would provide no way to set the 255/256th duty cycle).
-Additionally, modifications would be needed to make `millis()`/`micros()` timekeeping work without drift at that period anyway.
+This is used instead of a PER=255 because `analogWrite(255)` in the world of Arduino is 100% on, and sets that via `digitalWrite()`, so if it counted to 255, there have to be a gap, as there would be 257 possibilities (HIGH, LOW, and 255 intermediate values) but only 256 different values could be passed to analogWrite.
+Additionally, modifications would be needed to make `millis()`/`micros()` timekeeping work without drift at that period anyway - 255 happens to work exceptionally well mathematically (for reasons that I do not understand - this was noticed when reimplementing the timekeeping to prevent time travel during development of megaTinyCore 1.x ).
-The core supports generating PWM using up to 6 channels per timer, and will work with alternate PORTMUX settings as long as the the selected option isn;t one of the three-channel ones for TCA1 - those are not supported.
-TCA1 can be on PB0-5 or PG0-5 (and not even the latter on DA due to errata).
-TCA0 can go on pin 0-5 in any port (though they must all be on the same port.
-We default to configuring it for PD on 28/32 pin parts and PC on 48/64 pin ones).

-`analogWrite()` checks the `PORTMUX.TCAROUTEA` register.
-In a future version the same will be done for `PORTMUX.TCDROUTEA`, but no silicon is available where that works.
+`analogWrite()` on tinyAVR parts does NOT interpret the PORTMUX settings.
+The logic required is more complex than on DxCore while resources are more limited.

 #### TCD0
 TCD0, by default, is configured for generating PWM (unlike TCA's, that's about all it can do usefully).
 TCD0 is clocked from CLK_PER when the system is using the internal clock without prescaling.
 On the prescaled clocks (5 and 10 MHz) it is run it off the unprescaled oscillator (just like on the 0/1-series parts that it inherits the frequencies from), keeping the PWM frequency near the center of the target range.

-It is always used in single-ramp mode, with `CMPBCLR` (hence TOP) set to 509
+It is always used in single-ramp mode, with `CMPBCLR` (hence TOP) set to 509 (for the same reason that TCA uses 254 as TOP; this is used to in effect add an additional divide-by-2 to the prescaler without increasing the sync prescaler or the clock frequency. )

-The output channels are only available through megaTinyCore on 20 and 24 pin parts
+The output channels are only available through megaTinyCore on 20 and 24 pin parts (However, see below for planned options in 2.6.x)

 #### TCBn
 The type B timers are never used by megaTinyCore for PWM.